Wrongful Death Lawyer in El Paso

 Duty: In order to file a claim, you must be able to prove that the defendant owed the deceased due care, or duty.
 For example, if you’re filing a wrongful death due to medical malpractice, there is an understanding that doctors and nurses are supposed to take care of their patients.
 Therefore, they have a duty.
 When that duty is compromised and a patient is injured or killed, they may be served with a lawsuit.

 Breach of duty: Once you’ve established a duty existed, you must be able to prove that the person breached the duty.
-For instance, if someone has passed away because of a car accident, you would have to prove that the other driver had been distracted or something else that would lead them to crash.
+For instance, if someone has passed away because of a car accident, your personal injury lawyer in El Paso would have to prove that the other driver had been distracted or something else that would lead them to crash.
 This would be a breach of duty.
-The duty would be to drive safe, the breach of duty is that they didn’t.
+The duty would be to drive safe.
+The breach of duty is that they didn’t.

 Causation: You must be able to prove that it was indeed that person who caused the wrongful death.
 Using the medical malpractice example, you would have to prove that a specific doctor or nurse caused it and another one.